andytudhope/living-blue-book/source/knowledge_repo/index.md

 "When I reached Him I saw that His remembering of me preceded my remembrance of Him." — Bâyezîd Bistamî

+"I am not I.
+                   I am this one
+walking beside me whom I do not see, whom at times I manage to visit, and whom at other times I forget;
+who remains calm and silent while I talk, and forgives, gently, when I hate, who walks where I am not, who will remain standing when I die." — Juan Ramón Jiménez

 "Know that when you learn to lose yourself, you will reach the Beloved.
 There is no other lesson to be learnt, and more than this is not known by me." — Sheikh Abdullah Ansari of Herat

 "Go, go, go, said the bird: human kind